Abiola7272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles script displays the content of /etc/passwd and /etc/hosts
 3-twofiles script displays the content of /etc/passwd and /etc/hosts.
 4-lastlines Display the last 10 lines of /etc/passwd
+5-firstlines display the first 10 lines of /etc/passwd